Mackay Surf Life Saving Club Mission:

 To create a safe, enjoyable beach environment through excellence in beach safety and community service

 Mackay Surf Life Saving Club’s main focus is to provide members with the skills to ensure safe bathing for the public of Mackay and visiting guests.
 Our club conducts volunteer patrols of Mackay’s Harbour Beach on weekends and public holidays from September to May.
-Outside these times, Harbour Beach is under the supervision of a professional lifeguard service provided by Mackay City Council, who provides a patrol service on week days all year round.
+Outside these times, Harbour Beach is under the supervision of a professional lifeguard service provided by Mackay City Council, who provides a patrol service on weekdays all year round.

-The primary goal of patrolling members and lifeguards is the prevention of potentially life threatening situations on the beach.
+The primary goal of patrolling members and lifeguards is the prevention of potentially life-threatening situations on the beach.
 This requires the development of skills in marine safety and aquatic rescue as well as achieving and maintaining a level of fitness to enable our members to participate in beach patrols and rescues.
-Club programs and activities are designed to develop the skills, competences and knowledge required by members to participate in these activities.
+Club programs and activities are designed to develop the skills, competences, and knowledge required by members to participate in these activities.

-Equally important to our club’s ongoing role in the community is a healthy and viable club governance and administration system.
-This ensures that the club can operate as a financially sound organisation and ensures we are meeting our corporate governance requirements and operating in accordance with our State and National Surf Lifesaving bodies.
+Equally important to our club’s ongoing role in the community is healthy and viable club governance and administration system.
+This ensures that the club can operate as a financially sound organization and ensures we are meeting our corporate governance requirements and operating in accordance with our State and National Surf Lifesaving bodies.

 To achieve this, our club is managed by a volunteer management committee elected at the club’s Annual General Meeting usually held in June of each year.
-The club also employs a part time Administration Officer to assist with club administrative and governance obligations.
+The club also employs a part-time Administration Officer to assist with club administrative and governance obligations.